DeckofAdventures/TheGame/1_Mechanics/03_CharacterCreation.md

 Powers are your way of amplifying your character both on and off the battlefield.
 These are additional perks and benefits to wielding certain types of weapons and magic and have both mechanical and roleplay implications.
 Some Powers require a specific Role, prerequisite levels or relevant Attribute/Skill Modifiers.

 Simple, Minor and Major Powers cost 1, 1, and 2 XP respectively.
 A Simple Power may be passive (always in effect) or can be used an unlimited number of times.
-A Minor or Major Power is tiresome and requires Power Points to use.
-Your character gains +1 Power Points at a rate of +1 XP spent on Minor and Major Powers.
+A Minor or Major Power is tiresome and requires Energy Points to use.
+Your character gains +1 Energy Points at a rate of +1 XP spent on Minor and Major Powers.
 A character with a Major version of a Power may choose to use the Minor Power equivalent, but a character with a Minor Power does not have access to the Major effect.
 On level-up, a player may exchange 1 XP to convert a Minor Power to the Major equivalent.

 Unless otherwise noted, Powers take one action to perform and add a Dealer's Primary Skill Modifier.
 Unless otherwise noted, Powers with duration (e.g., an activated shield) may only be used one at a time.
 Using a second Power will nullify the effects of the first.
 Powers described as passive take no action and are always in effect.